richardbarran/django-photologue/docs/pages/installation.rst

 out of the box, sometimes you can spend hours figuring it out - installation issues vary from platform to platform, and from one OS release to the next, so listing them all here would not be realistic.
-Google is your friend, and it's worth noting that Pillow is a fork of PIL, so googling 'PIL installation <your platform>' can also help.
+Google is your friend!

 #.
-You should not have installed both PIL and Pillow; this can cause strange bugs.
+Pillow is a fork of PIL; you should not have installed both - this can cause strange bugs.
-   Please uninstall PIL before you install Pillow.

-#.
-In some situations, you might not be able to use Pillow at all (e.g. if another
-   package has a dependency on PIL).
-Photologue has a clumsy answer for this: write a temporary file ``/tmp/PHOTOLOGUE_NO_PILLOW``, then install Photologue.
-   This will tell Photologue to install without Pillow.
-It *should* work, but it hasn't been tested!

 #.
 Sometimes Pillow will install... but is not actually installed.
 This 'undocumented feature' has been
    reported by a user on Windows.
 If you can't get Photologue to display any images, check